 Commuter matching services, whether area-wide or employer-based, help commuters find others with similar locations and schedules.
 An employer-based matching service offers the advantage of a shared destination, but presents the disadvantage of limiting the pool of potential riders.
 A carpool matching service can be one-time or continuous.
-For the study area, the Rogue Valley Transportation District serves as the carpooling agency and performs a variety of services to support and encourage the use of carpools, including matching of potential riders through Oregon's Drive Less Connect program (www.drivelessconnect.com).
+For the study area, the Rogue Valley Transportation District serves as the carpooling agency and performs a variety of services to support and encourage the use of carpools, including matching of potential riders.
+They lease a website created by the City of Portland (www.CarpoolMatchNW.org) and offered for free to participating counties.